vinli/docs/index.md

 We discuss below a few things that are consistent across all of the platforms.

 ## Vehicle Parameters
-The basic "currency" of all of the Vinli's services are the vehicle parameters read and transmitted by the Vinli Device.
+The basic "currency" of all of Vinli's services are the vehicle parameters read and transmitted by the Vinli Device.

 The rate at which each parameter is read from the vehicle is curated by the Vinli Device based on what parameters the vehicle provides as well as a set priority of parameters based on what is most useful and most frequently changing.
 While each vehicle is slightly different in the parameters that are made available, most of your user's vehicles will transmit similar high-frequency parameters.